 Liquidity risk is the risk that the Company will encounter difficulty in obtaining funds to meet commitments.
 The Company's approach to managing liquidity risk is to provide reasonable assurance that it will have sufficient funds to meet liabilities when due by forecasting cash flows for operations and anticipated investing and financing activities.
 The Company normally maintains sufficient cash and cash equivalents to meet the Company's business requirements.
-However, at July 31, 2009 the cash balance of \$155,821 would be insufficient to meet the cash requirements for the Company's administrative overhead, maintaining its mineral interests and continuing with its exploration program in the coming year.
-Therefore, the Company will be required to raise additional capital in order to fund its operations in 2009/2010.
-At July 31, 2009, the Company had accounts payable and accrued liabilities of \$52,110 and amounts due to related parties of \$3,112 due within 30 days.
+However, July 31, 2010 cash balance of \$335,982 would be insufficient to meet the cash requirements for the Company's administrative overhead, maintaining its mineral property interests and continuing with its exploration program in the coming year.
+Therefore, the Company will be required to raise additional capital in order to fund its operations in 2010/2011.
+At July 31, 2010, the Company had accounts payable and accrued liabilities of \$67,640 and amounts due to related parties of \$4,339 due within 30 days.